Why Content Creation Empowers You

 With what goal do you create content? (#2)

-Now you have to define with what purpose you create content.
+Now you have to define the purpose for which you create content.

 Essentially, find the pains your audience has and offer a solution through content.